 The main downside to the on-demand revolution is the need for more.
-When you have the luxury of every episode being readily available, the concluding hour is like a break-up.
-Such is the case with the Shondaland period drama Bridgerton, with season two concluding happily as former enemies Anthony Bridgerton and Kate Sharma finally tie the knot.
+When you have the luxury of every episode being readily available, the last hour is like a break-up.
+Such is the case with the Shondaland period drama Bridgerton, with season two concluding happily as former enemies Anthony Bridgerton and Kate Sharma finally tied the knot.

-Nicola Coughlan and Luke Newton as Penelope and Colin in Bridgerton, season 2.
+Luke Newton and Nicola Coughlan as Colin and Penelope ('Polin') in Bridgerton, season 3.
 Photo: Netflix

 What’s the Bridgerton, season 3 plot?

 In season three, Penelope abandons her crush on Colin after overhearing his hurtful comments at the end of season two.
 She decides, instead, to focus her energy on bagging a husband.
-The man in question must provide Pen with enough independence to continue her double life as Lady Whistledown, writing secretly about the ton.
-But when she tries to court potential lovers, her lack of self-confidence squanders her chances.
+The man in question must provide Pen with enough independence to continue her double life as the elusive and epistolary Lady Whistledown, writing secretly about the ton.
+But when she tries to court potential lovers, her lack of self-confidence scuppers her chances.

 Meanwhile, Colin has returned from his travels with – according to the Netflix press release – a 'new look’ and a ‘serious sense of swagger’ (Colin?
 Really?).
 However, that swagger is frosted by Penelope’s cold shoulder.
 Eager to mend their friendship, Colin mentors Pen to find her confidence as well as a decent husband.
 But when his advice works, he wonders if his feelings for her reach beyond friendship.